-Calculate the standard deviation of the four samples.
+Calculate the standard deviation of the 4 samples.
 The LFB's recovery limits are where:

-LFB's initial recovery limits =

-Mean \pm (5.84 \times Standard Deviation)
+LFB's initial recovery limits = mean \pm (5.84 \times standard deviation)

-5.84 = the two-sided Student's t factor for 99% confidence limits and three degrees of freedom.1 b.
-Method detection level (MDL): Before analyzing samples, determine the MDL for each analyte or method parameter in accordance with Section 1020B.4.
-Part 2000 methods considered amenable to MDL determination are indicated in Table 2020:I. Determine MDL at least annually for each analyte or parameter in a method and major matrix category.
+5.84 = the two-sided Student t factor for 99% confidence limits and 3 degrees of freedom.1 b.
+Method detection level (MDL): Before analyzing samples, determine the MDL for each analyte or method parameter in accordance with Section 1020 B.4.
+Part 2000 methods considered amenable to MDL determination are indicated in Table 2020:1.
+Determine MDL at least annually for each analyte or parameter in a method and major matrix category.
 The laboratory should define all matrix categories in its QA manual.

 Also, verify that the method is sensitive enough to meet measurement objectives for detection and quantitation by determining the lower limit of the operational range.
-(For basic guidance on demonstrating capability, see Sections 1020B.1 and 2.)
+(For basic guidance on demonstrating capability, see Sections 1020 B.1 and 2)

 Ideally, use pooled data from several analysts rather than data from one analyst.
-(For specific information on MDLs and pooled MDLs, see Section 1020B.4.)
+(For specific information on MDLs and pooled MDLs, see Section 1020 B.4.)

 c.
 Operational range: Before using a new method or instrument, determine its operational range (upper and lower limits), or at least verify that the intended range of use is within the operational range.
 For each analyte, use standard concentrations that provide increasing instrument or other test response.
 The minimum reporting level (MRL) is set to a concentration at or above the lowest standard used in the analysis.
-Quantitation at the MRL must be verified initially and at least quarterly (pref-
+Quantitation at the MRL must be verified initially and at least quarterly (preferably daily) by analyzing a QC sample (where applicable to the method).
+Laboratories should define acceptance criteria for the operational range, including MRL, in the QA/QC documentation.
+In Part 2000, only salinity suggests an initial operating range (see Table 2020:1).